-Therefore, in order to invest in real estate using a self-directed IRA, you will need to move your IRA over to an alternative asset custodian.
+In order to invest in real estate using a self-directed IRA.
+You will need to move your IRA over to an alternative asset custodian.
 Through these providers, individuals can not only self-direct, but they can self-direct into alternative assets like real estate.
-An alternative asset custodian will generally charge a flat fee (e.g., $400-500 per year) for investors selecting to self-direct their own investments.
+An alternative asset custodian will generally charge a flat fee.
+For example $400-500 per year.
+For investors selecting to self-direct their own investments.

 Will You Pay Taxes Upon Rolling into an SDIRA?
 (No!)

 One of the biggest hesitations people have about moving money from a traditional or Roth IRA into an SDIRA is the fear that this will trigger some sort of tax event.
 This is an unfounded fear.
 People do not have to pay taxes when rolling funds from one IRA into an SDIRA.
-It is not considered a taxable event, so the value of the account being moved into the SDIRA will remain intact – penalty free and without taxation.
+It is not considered a taxable event.
+This means that transferring the account into the SDIRA will keep its value intact, without penalty or taxation.